Pittsburgh, PA: Nature, Culture, Rivers, Arts and No Steel Mills

-The city’s geography includes many famous names of great capitalists of the nineteeth century — Andrew Carnegie, Andrew Mellon, and Henry Clay Frick.
+The city’s geography includes many famous names of great capitalists of the nineteenth century — Andrew Carnegie, Andrew Mellon, and Henry Clay Frick.
 Each of these men who made gobs of money in railroads, steel and industry later became famous for their philanthropy.
-Today in Pittsburgh, parks, museums and monuments abound with these names on them.
+Today in Pittsburgh, parks, museums, and monuments abound with these names on them.

 Patrick ticked off some of the famous people who once called Pittsburgh home.
 Gene Kelley, Martha Graham, Andy Warhol, Gertrude Stein, Earl “Fatha” Hines, George Ferris (of the wheel) and five big-time NFL quarterbacks: Dan Marino, Joe Montana, Johnny Unitas and Jim Kelly.